 Instant Pot cookbooks all feature different iterations of the same photo: a man hovering over a woman, teaching her how to whip up a meal with their pressure cooker.
 And, after an eagle-eyed Twitter user called out the creepy photos, the internet has been losing it.
 In true 2018 style, the sort of ridiculous images quickly went viral and the original Twitter thread is now as rife with disconcerted GIFs as the world is still evidently rife with sexism.

-The New York Times has written about the Instant Pot as "The Kitchen Gadget That Spawned a Religion," as devotees of the appliance have branded themselves "potheads," according to The Huffington Post.
+The New York Times has written about the Instant Pot as "The Kitchen Gadget That Spawned a Religion," and HuffPost reported that the device's most avid users have "branded themselves as 'Potheads.'"
 But I wonder if these potheads use it in the same way the cookbook's cover photos depict straight couples using it.
 I can't imagine that they do...

 The Twitter user who first shared the photos of the cookbooks is Mike Rugnetta, who makes popular podcasts and web shows, according to the Daily Mail.
 He posted a few photos tweeting no words beyond, "these poor women."
 There's no real explanation necessary either, because pictures really do speak a thousand words.
 For example, one of the covers features a man helping a woman cut a pepper... the wrong way, no less.
 It's just your classic example of mansplaining, really, but there's a knife involved.
 Instant Pot didn't immediately respond to Romper's request for comment regarding jokes that the cookbook covers are subtly sexist.

 It's like the men in the photos are saying, "Anything society says you should do as a woman, I can do better."
 Except they're not even doing it right...
 And who wants someone breathing down their neck when they're trying to cook?